Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2021-02-14-python-envs.md

 ## How to avoid all these?
-The short answer is "use `pyenv`". `pyenv` will enable you to not only setup python properly on your machine, but to also manage different versions and python environments in a simple and straight forward way.
+The short answer is "use `pyenv`". `pyenv` will enable you to not only setup python properly on your machine, but to also manage different versions and python environments in a simple and straightforward way.
 As explained on the [package's github page](https://github.com/pyenv/pyenv):

 > *"It's simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well."*